 - FG met pre-order objectives

-- Extensive online engagement including:
+- Extensive online engagement as a result of direct social media marketing including:

 - 60K Twitter followers

 - 250K+ video views